-- > It is mandatory that no person, whether or not already working in SA Health, may be appointed to a position in SA Health unless they have provided the a satisfactory current Criminal and Relevant History Screening, as required by the SA Health Criminal and Relevant History Screening Policy Directive. - > For appointment in a Prescribed Position under the Child Safety (Prohibited Persons) Act (2016), a current Working with Children Check (WWCC) is required from the Department for Human Services Screening Unit.
-For other positions, a satisfactory National Police Certificate (NPC) assessment is required. - For 'Prescribed Positions' under the Child Safety (Prohibited Persons) Act (2016), the individual's WWCCs must be renewed every 5 years from the date of issue; and for 'Approved Aged Care Provider Positions' every 3 years from date of issue as required by the Accountability Principles 2014 issued pursuant to the Aged Care Act 1997 (Cth). - > Appointment is subject to immunisation risk category requirements (see page 1).
-There may be ongoing immunisation requirements that must be met. - As a state-wide service, WCHN employees may be required to undertake work at various locations in metropolitan Adelaide, and provide outreach to other parts of South Australia (the latter in consultation with the incumbent of the role). - Depending on work requirements the incumbent may be transferred to other locations across SA Health to perform work appropriate to classification, skills and capabilities either on a permanent or temporary basis subject to relevant provisions of the Public Sector Act 2009 for Public Sector employees or the - > SA Health (Health Care Act) Human Resources Manual for Health Care Act employees. - > The incumbent may be required to participate in Counter Disaster activities including attendance, as required, at training programs and exercises to develop the necessary skills required to participate in responses in the event of a disaster and/or major incident. - > This Role Description provides an indication of the type of duties you will be engaged to perform.
-You may be lawfully directed to perform any duties that a person with your skills and abilities would reasonably be expected to perform. - > The Women's and Children's Health Network and Central Adelaide Local Health Network require that all medical staff fulfil their obligations in respect of meeting standards of professional practice including as required by: - Relevant State and Federal Legislation;
+- It is mandatory that no person, whether or not already working in SA Health, may be appointed to a position in SA Health unless they have provided a satisfactory current Criminal and Relevant History Screening, as required by the SA Health Criminal and Relevant History Screening Policy Directive. - > For appointment in a Prescribed Position under the Child Safety (Prohibited Persons) Act (2016), a current Working with Children Check (WWCC) is required from the Department for Human Services Screening Unit, and must be renewed every 5 years from the date of issue - > For 'Risk Assessed Roles' under the NDIS Worker Screening Rules 2018, the individual's NDIS Worker Check must be renewed every 5 years from the data of issue (or are required to be compliant with transitional arrangement for South Australia). - > Failure to renew required criminal history screenings prior to nominated expiry will require your absence by way of approved leave until a renewal is obtained. - > A satisfactory National Police Certificate (NPC) assessment is required. - > Appointment is subject to immunisation risk category requirements (see page 1).
+There may be ongoing immunisation requirements that must be met. - As a state-wide service, WCHN employees may be required to undertake work at various locations in metropolitan Adelaide, and provide outreach to other parts of South Australia (the latter in consultation with the incumbent of the role). - Depending on work requirements the incumbent may be transferred to other locations across SA Health to perform work appropriate to classification, skills and capabilities either on a permanent or temporary basis subject to relevant provisions of the Public Sector Act 2009 for Public Sector employees or the - > SA Health (Health Care Act) Human Resources Manual for Health Care Act employees. - > The incumbent may be required to participate in Counter Disaster activities including attendance, as required, at training programs and exercises to develop the necessary skills required to participate in responses in the event of a disaster and/or major incident. - This Role Description provides an indication of the type of duties you will be engaged to perform.
+You may be lawfully directed to perform any duties that a person with your skills and abilities would reasonably be expected to perform. - > Participating in an after-hours on-call roster

-- Medical Board of South Australia; - o Credentialing and Scope of Clinical Practice for Medical and Dental staff; - The relevant professional specialist college guidelines; and - Medical Board of South Australia Code of Professional Conduct Good Medical Practice - o as varied from time to time
+- > The Women's and Children's Health Network requires that all medical staff fulfil their obligations in respect of meeting standards of professional practice including as required by: - Relevant State and Federal Legislation; - Medical Board of South Australia; - o Credentialing and Scope of Clinical Practice for Medical and Dental staff; - o The relevant professional specialist college guidelines; and

+Medical Board of South Australia Code of Professional Conduct - Good Medical Practice as varied from time to time